FAQs About Dental Insurance and Discount Plans

-- Discount dental plans (DDPs), sometimes called discount dental cards, are financial products that help consumers to save money on dental care costs.
+(DDPs), sometimes called discount dental cards, are financial products that help consumers to save money on dental care costs.
 DDP patients make monthly or annual payments in exchange for unlimited dental care services.
 Services are provided by dentists who participate in the plan’s dental network, and service charges are based on a discounted fee schedule.
-Monthly or annual payments for discount dental plans are typically a fraction of the cost of dental insurance.
-Learn more about DDPs in the Dental Resources area.
+Monthly or annual payments for discount dental plans are affordable.
+Learn more about DDPs in the Dental Resources

-- Discount dental plans (DDPs) should not be confused with ordinary dental insurance.
+.
 Also called dental discount cards, DDPs are financial products that help consumers to lower the cost of dental care.
-Discount card patients make monthly or annual payments that are typically a fraction of the cost of dental insurance in exchange for unlimited dental care services that are based on a discounted fee schedule.
+Discount card patients make monthly or annual payments that are affordable in exchange for unlimited dental care services that are based on a discounted fee schedule

-- Discount dental plan (DDPs), sometimes called dental discount cards, are especially attractive for people who do not have insurance coverage or who have inadequate coverage for certain services.
-The monthly or annual DDP payments are typically a fraction of the cost of dental insurance.
+Discount dental plan (DDPs), sometimes called dental discount cards, are especially attractive for people who do not have insurance coverage or who have inadequate coverage for certain services.
+The monthly or annual DDP payments are typically affordable.
 In addition, the cost of a DDP is small compared to the potential savings for plan members, and discounted rates typically go into effect within two business days after an application is submitted.